itu-devops/lecture_notes/sessions/session_01/README_TASKS.md

       diff minitwit.py minitwit.py3
       ```
       - Once you are sure that you understand what the `2to3` tool changed, replace the contents of `minitwit.py` with the Python 3 sources.
+  * After refactoring `minitwit.py` to a modern Python 3 version, do the same refactoring with `minitwit_tests.py`.
+    That is, make sure that the tests that can be executed against the original version of `minitwit.py` pass against your refactored version of `minitwit.py` too.
+    **OBS**: Making use of existing test suites during refactoring is one of the most important tasks in software evolution.

   * **Hint**:
     - When converting `minitwit.py` to Python 3 you might receive an error when reading the SQL script when initializing the database in line: `db.cursor().executescript(f.read())`.
-Likely decoding of the file contents into `utf-8` has to be declared explicitly.
+      Likely, decoding of the file contents into `utf-8` has to be declared explicitly.
     - Make sure to test this code (by running it), which will only be executed when initializing an empty database.
     - Also some functions from the `werkzeug` module were moved to another submodule.
 To resolve the issue Google for the error message and you will find a corresponding change entry.